 Transfer Credit Evaluations

 We understand that the number of credits that will transfer from a student's current institution to Barnard is an important question on the mind of every applicant.
 This page aims to clarify our policies regarding who may apply as a transfer student and how transfer credits are evaluated.
+For more information, please visit our Requirements for Transfer Students page in the Barnard College Catalogue.
 If you have further questions after reviewing this information, please contact our office at email@example.com.

 Who is Considered a Transfer Student?